sakurita17/jortiz_phd_review/numerator_relationship_matrix.md

 is a lower triangular matrix and $D$ is a diagonal matrix.

 ## Matrix T
-The matrix $T$ traces the flow of genes from one generation to the other.
+The matrix $T$ is a lower triangle matrix  traces the flow of genes from one generation to the other.
 Thus, for our small pedigree, we know that the expected and variance of the breeding values are as follow: